Hussnainali4280/iOS-Developer-Portfolio/README.md

 # [Vesgo](https://apps.apple.com/us/app/vesgo/id1523259331)

-In this app, users can build personalized portfolios that aligned with their values, investment time horizon, and risk tolerance.
-The app provides new about investment ideas and track user's goals.
+In this app, user can build personalized portfolios that aligned with their values, investment time horizon, and risk tolerance.
+The app provides new about investment ideas and track user goals.